West Virginia Flooding 2016: "West Virginia Strong" and the Aftermath

 Or just share the information about the ongoing need on your social media channels.
 West Virginia and the flooding are no longer on the news.
 The need is still out there, but we just are not getting any attention on national news anymore.
 I will update this as I continue to get more information on the ongoing needs.

 Transportation is another huge issue with flood relief efforts.
 Many people lost their vehicles as well as their homes.
 Making it extremely difficult for them to get supplies as the cleanup continues.
 Many volunteers have spent small fortunes out of pocket taking supplies to remote areas.
 The need for donations to help with fuel costs is great.
-A fundraiser for supplying volunteers with fuel costs has been set up, even small donations are appreciated.

 - Calhoun and Roane WV Bulletin Board ~ Very informative and keeps you up to date with what supplies are needed and where they are needed.
 Updated daily.